denyncrawford/barcode-scanner/README.md

 Barcode scanners are HID devices also, but there's one trick, they are **FORBIDEN** by some systems...
 Basically they doesn't allow HID connections for keyboards and mouses for security reasons.
 So while looking for a solution I found that it is not that useful and we can't take a direct connection from the device.

-**So, how it is native?** Well, this is the bittersweet part: **We use Java and [GKM](https://github.com/denyncrawford/deno-gkm)** to capture native/global keys and keybindings events, and yeah... **you have to install Java** :/ but it is not that hard :B (I mean, probably you have it already installed, you know... minecraft).
-This is because neither Node or Deno support native events for keyboards and mices.
+**So, how it is native?**: **We use [GKM](https://github.com/denyncrawford/deno-gkm)** to capture native/global keys and keybindings events.
+This is because neither Node or Deno support native events for keyboards and mouses.
 Anyway, it is incredibly fast as well.

-> I'm currently looking for a Rust solution.
-If you want to contribute with a native way to listen to key events and pipe them to JS please make a PR :D.

 ##  📦 Import